FIU-SCIS-Senior-Projects/Car-Recommender/README.md

 SocialPlatform

 Frameworks:
-Meteor (node js built on it)
+Meteor (node js built on it),
-Bootstrap
+Bootstrap,
-mongodb
+mongodb,

 The goal of this project is to ceate a socail selling car platform, with simmilar funcationality as Pandora(content base recomandation)

 to see the website
 please go to
 http://carrecomandationsystem.meteor.com/